aalogan/London-Fire-Brigade-Callouts/README.md

 <img src = "Assets/images/roccurve.png"> <br />

 ---
-In addition, insight into what factors are associated with False Alarms, Special Service Calls and Fire Calls are given by the coefficients of the models for each of the classes, the most important of which are shown below (the most important coefficients in the centre of each chart) The key point for the classification is that all of these coefficients are related to the property types (the weather and time of call do not appear to have a large effect on the classification of callouts).
+In addition, insight into what factors are associated with False Alarms, Special Service Calls and Fire Calls are given by the coefficients of the models for each of the classes - the most important of which are shown below (the most important coefficients in the centre of each chart).
+The key point for the classification is that all of these coefficients are related to the property types (the weather and time of call do not appear to have a large effect on the classification of callouts).
 As a side note, I'm intrigued to know what causes the Special Service Calls to Fire Stations (see the fourth coefficient from the top in the Special Services chart): <br />

 * False Alarm Coefficients <br />
 <img src = "Assets/images/facoeff.png"> <br />